East Carolina vs. Temple NCAA Football Odds, Plays and Insights | November 6, 2021

 Temple Stats and Trends

-- Temple has two wins against the spread in eight games this year.
+- Temple has two wins against the spread in eight games this season.

-- The Owls have been underdogs by 15 points or more two times this year and have not covered the spread once.
+- This season, the Owls are winless against the spread when entering a game as an underdog of 15.5 points or more.

-- Temple has gone over the point total in 57.1% of its opportunities this season (four times over seven games with a set point total).
+- Temple's games this season have hit the over on four of seven set point totals (57.1%).

-- Temple is 2-1 against the spread and 3-0 overall in games when it records more than 26.6 points.
+- Temple is 2-1 against the spread and 3-0 overall when the team records more than 26.6 points.

 - The Owls have 14 giveaways this season, while the Pirates have 18 takeaways .